Aritrika921/AI-Assistant-Cognitia/vibecoded.md

-# AI Assisted Development Tools Used
+# AI Assisted Development Disclosure

-This project used ChatGPT assistance for:
+This project was developed with assistance from AI tools for productivity and guidance.

+## Tools Used

+- ChatGPT

+## Areas of Assistance

 - Project planning
-- Debugging support
+- Debugging backend/frontend issues
-- UI improvement suggestions
+- UI enhancement suggestions
+- Deployment troubleshooting
 - Documentation drafting

-All code was reviewed, customized, tested manually.
+- Code optimization ideas

+## Final Note

+All implementation decisions, testing, customization, and final integration were manually reviewed and completed by the developer.